mfat/TVHrec/README.md

 - Add multiple servers
 - Get channel list from server
 - Set duration for recording
-- Cross-platform - the app runs on Linux, macOS and Windows.
+- Cross-platform - the app runs on Linux, macOS, Windows and Android (cli only, using termux)
 - GUI and CLI versions available (cli version is linux only)

 ## Download